 Before you fire off a generic welcome email, think outside the box.
 Sending promotional swag or a handwritten note can be a simple, affordable, thoughtful way to get your partnership off on the right foot.
 Is there anything that shows their brand loyalty more clearly than a new customer rocking your company’s logo on their shirt?

 At Hatchbuck, we start off every partnership with a quick, recorded intro video through Vidyard or Wistia to put a face to a name and to get our customers as psyched as we are to get started.
 Not only do these videos get stellar click-through rates, but they help us ease new customers into our multi-step onboarding process consisting of emails, phone calls, and instructional videos.
+Additionally, incorporating an online screen recorder tool in creating videos can be a game-changer, allowing us to create customized tutorials and more in-depth presentations.
 By making it personal, we’re able to let new customers know that we’re here to help them succeed.

 The payoff for a personalized onboarding experience that wows your customers?
 Increased satisfaction means that your customers will stick around longer, spend more through upgrades and add-ons and even help you attract new customers through word-of-mouth referrals.